Profile

 Completion date: 25 June 2025

-Dr. Shriya Patnaik has a PhD in International History and Politics (Summa cum Laude) from the Graduate Institute of International and Development Studies (IHEID) in Switzerland, where her research has been supported by the Swiss Government Excellence Scholarship, Swiss National Science Foundation Doctoral Grant, Swiss Network of International Studies, Swiss Academy of Social Sciences and Humanities, and the Geneva Graduate Institute’s Community Scholarship.
+Dr. Shriya Patnaik has a PhD in International History and Politics (Summa cum Laude) from the Geneva Graduate Institute (IHEID) in Switzerland, where her research has been supported by the Swiss Government Excellence Scholarship, Swiss National Science Foundation Doctoral Grant, Swiss Network of International Studies, Swiss Academy of Social Sciences and Humanities, and the Geneva Graduate Institute’s Community Scholarship.
 Her research has been published in leading peer-reviewed journals and in book chapters for edited volumes with Routledge, Taylor and Francis, Springer, and Palgrave Macmillan, among others.

-In addition to her scholarly interests, she has also worked in the public policy and NGO sectors on gender and human rights projects across India, the United States, and the United Kingdom.
+In addition to her scholarly interests, Shriya has also worked in the public policy and NGO sectors on gender and human rights projects across India, the United States, and the United Kingdom.
 These experiences have played a key role in shaping her research focus on women’s rights and minority rights initiatives at a transnational scale.
 Shriya is currently a Research Associate at the Pierre du Bois Foundation in Switzerland and is part of the United Nations’ Centenary of the International Committee on Intellectual Cooperation of the League of Nations research project.
-Additionally, she serves as a research affiliate with the Graduate Institute’s Gender Centre and the Global Migration Centre.
+She is also a Guest Lecturer at Utkal University, where she delivers in-person and online lectures for their Department of History.
+Additionally, she serves as a research affiliate with the Geneva Graduate Institute’s Gender Centre and the Global Migration Centre.
 In terms of her linguistic abilities, she is fully proficient in English, Hindi, and Oriya, has a medium level of proficiency in Sanskrit, and has a beginner’s level of proficiency in French.

 Academic Work experience